-Home > Gallery > My Models > Miscellaneous Polyhedra > Drilled Truncated Dodecahedron.
+Home > Gallery > My Models > Stewart Toroids > Drilled Truncated Dodecahedron

 Drilled Truncated Dodecahedron

-This model is a truncated dodecahedron that has pentagonal cupolaic excavations in all twelve of its decagonal faces, and is then drilled by a central dodecahedron to create a hole through the model.
+This model is a truncated dodecahedron that has pentagonal cupolaic excavations in all twelve of its decagonal faces, followed by 12 pentagonal antiprism excavations, and is finally drilled by a central dodecahedron to create a hole through the model which connects the antiprisms' bases.
 It has a genus of 11.

 Start by putting together the inner section.